 So, the scientist decided that they would have a look at the wild species of chimpanzees.
 Now these wild species are quite rare, they are reclusive, they don’t like humans, they are aggressive, they are large and most importantly some are even endangered species.
 So, you can’t just march up to them and take a blood sample from them.
 So, these scientists actually spent 2 years working out how to get the virus from these animals and then finally they found a solution.

 By analyzing chimpanzees pee and poo which were scraped off the forest floor, they took 600 samples and then the researchers thought that the chimpanzee who passed that version of the virus lived in southwest of Cameroon of central Africa in the forest near Congo.
 After a lot of work, they figured out that the virus behind the epidemic was very similar to the chimpanzee version of SIV and they were the ones who had passed it to us.

 HOW EXACTLY DID HIV FROM THESE LARGE DEADLY CHIMPANZEES PASSED ON TO HUMANS?

-There is no real way to put this delicately, but most scientist agree that the reason SIV made a leap into the humans is because we had a taste for bushmeat or wild game.
-Blood exposures however are 900 times are more likely to result in infection than sex contact.
-It is therefore likely that the transmission from primate to humans was the result of hunters trapping, butchering and eating chimpanzees.
+There is no real way to put this delicately, but most scientists agree that the reason SIV made a leap into the humans is that we had a taste for bushmeat or wild game.
+Blood exposures however are 900 times are more likely to result in infection than sexual contact.
+It is therefore likely that the transmission from primate to humans was the result of hunters trapping, butchering, and eating chimpanzees.
 The practice of hunting primates for what is called bushmeat is well documented in tribal groups in certain areas of Africa.

 The SIV is close enough to human biology to infect the hunter and overtime if the hunter passes the virus along to enough people, it evolves into the HIV we know.